karimifarzam/karimifarzam.github.io/_posts/2023-04-25-sidebar-table-of-contents.md

 of identity has come into question particularly as technology has progressed.
 In the form of innovative policy, nations are adapting to the notion of nonbinary personhood.
-Simultaneously, novel medical procedures and biological innovations are also allowing for greater levels of physical control of gender expression.6 While current institutions have yet to adapt, an un- governance framework that encourages institutions to “actively seek to encounter, produce, and harness, their own indeterminacy (or the experience and expression of it) as a generative principle” would be suited for such a landscape.
+Simultaneously, novel medical procedures and biological innovations are also allowing for greater levels of physical control of gender expression.
+(6) While current institutions have yet to adapt, an un- governance framework that encourages institutions to “actively seek to encounter, produce, and harness, their own indeterminacy (or the experience and expression of it) as a generative principle” would be suited for such a landscape.
 An un-governance model for women’s rights